Jetendar-maheshwari/Document-Library-Application/README.md

 # How to Run the Application

-To run the Document library application, follow these steps:
+To run the Document Library application, follow these steps:

-1. Open the application in the visual studo
+1. Open the application in the visual studio
 2. Run the database schema which is available inside the Document library application, Database folder
 3. Change the database configuration inside the appsetting.json file, Change DefaultConnection
     - "DefaultConnection": "Server=127.0.0.1;Port=8889;Uid=root;Pwd=root;Database=document_library;"